ylyxf/offline_yum_install/README.md

 # offline_yum_install
-install rpm win depends off line using yum
+install rpm win depends off line using yum.

->the "offline yum install" sometimes abbreviated to "oyi".
+the "offline yum install" sometimes abbreviated to "oyi".

 sometimes , we need install software in offline environment. we can download the rpm install package and copy it to the dist environment.